jundalisay/superb/content/en/research/constitutions/br/title-04/chapter-02c.md

 be regulated by law.

-## SUBSECTION 2: The National Defense Council
+## SUBSection 2: The National Defense Council

 Article 91.
 The National Defense Council is a consultation body of the President of the Republic on matters related to national sovereignty and the defense of the democratic state, and the following participate in it as natural members:
 1. the Vice-President of the Republic;